Can Birth Control Cause Infertility? The Whole Story

 This data, the study says, is similar to what we see among women who want to have a baby but haven’t been on contraception.

-Of course, there are no guarantees when it comes to fertility, and it’s possible that you might still find it hard to conceive — especially if your birth control has been masking other issues.
+Of course, there are no guarantees when it comes to fertility, and it’s possible that you might still find it hard to conceive—especially if your birth control has been masking other issues.

 How common is infertility from birth control?

-Birth control itself doesn’t cause infertility, even if you take it for a long time, but it is possible that it could hide other problems that can affect your ability to conceive.
+Birth control itself doesn’t cause infertility, even if you take it for a long time, but it is possible that it could hide other fertility problems that can affect your ability to conceive.

 The pill, for example, induces an artificial period, also known as withdrawal bleeding.